jucora/Restaurant-Page/README.md

 - Home page with general informatión about the restaurant.
 - Menu page with all dishes offered by the restaurant.
-- Contact Page which includes a contact form.
+- Contact Page, which includes a contact form.

 ## :computer: Languages and Tools